bushrascode/CKAD-Exercises/4-app-config-and-security/c. request-limits-quotas.md

-**2. Create a wordpress Pod with 64Mi of memory and 0.2 CPU core for requests, and limits of 128Mi of memory and 0.6 CPU.
+**2. Create a <code>wordpress</code> Pod with 64Mi of memory and 0.2 CPU core for requests, and limits of 128Mi of memory and 0.6 CPU.
 Was the Pod creation successful?**

 <details><summary>Solution</summary>